 To deepen the upcoming data analysis there are key aspects of the Colombian legislation worth mentioning.
 According to Colombia’s Civil Code, article 34: ‘The term boy or girl (children) refers to persons between 0-12 years of age, and adolescent to persons between 12 and 18 years of age’.
 In this chapter, we will use the terms and age groups suggested by the Civil Code.
 We interchangeably use the terms “adolescent” and “teenagers”.
 The term “minor” will refer to all those from 0 to 18 years of age, and any other age reference will be to those classified in adulthood (19 and older).
 Across the chapter, we will refer to age categories to add layers of information that will contribute to expanding the understanding of the different interactions among Bronfenbrenner’s theory that will inform our discussion, which is largely focused on adolescents rather than combatant children.

 Another key policy for our analysis is the Permanent Directive No. 15 (2016) from the Ministry of Defense.
 This Directive classifies illegal groups into Organized Criminal Groups and Organized Armed Groups and focuses on transnational crime and not the internal armed conflict.
 This classification undermines the guarantees for protecting and redressing victims of systematic human rights violations, as it restricts the acknowledgment of individuals as victims based on the acknowledgment afforded to the perpetrator.
 Put differently, this directive prioritizes the recognition and categorization of illicit groups over the imperative to safeguard and ensure redress for victims, a principle that has significantly advanced within the legal framework of Colombia, exemplified by the Victims' Law of 2011.
 An illustration of this phenomenon is evident in the potential obstacles faced by victims associated with dissidents or spoilers of peace agreements—those who refrained from surrendering or actively sabotaged negotiations, demobilization efforts, and processes related to disarmament and reintegration (DDR)—in gaining inclusion within the Unique Registry of Victims, as they are classified merely as victims of common crime.
-Consequently, this situation adversely affects statistics concerning insecurity and common criminal activities in urban settings, thereby diminishing or negating the significance attributed to groups such as those discussed in this chapter, identified especially those addressed as Localized groups.
+Consequently, this situation adversely affects statistics concerning insecurity and common criminal activities in urban settings, thereby diminishing or negating the significance attributed to groups such as those discussed in this chapter, especially those addressed as Localized groups.

 Consequently, we chose our own group categories for our analysis: guerrillas, paramilitaries, strongholds, FARC dissidents, and localized armed groups.
 Another available classification is the one suggested by the International Committee of the Red Cross (ICRC), but it fails to overcome our reservations concerning the Permanent Directive when it comes to victims’ guarantees.